Polar actions on complex hyperbolic spaces: Preliminaries

 \begin{proposition} Let $H$ act nontrivially, nontransitively, and polarly on the complex hyperbolic space $\C H^n$, and let $\Sigma$ be a section of this action.
 Then, $\Sigma$ is a totally real submanifold of $\C H^n$. \end{proposition}

 \begin{proof} Since the action of $H$ is polar, the section $\Sigma$ is a totally geodesic submanifold of $\C H^n$, hence $\Sigma$ is either totally real or complex.
 Assume that $\Sigma$ is complex.

 Since all sections are of the form $h(\Sigma)$, with $h\in H$, and the isometries of $H$ are holomorphic, it follows that any principal orbit is almost complex.
 It is a well-known fact that an almost complex submanifold in a K\"{a}hler manifold is K\"{a}hler.

 Since every $H$-equivariant normal vector field on a principal orbit is parallel with respect to the normal connection~\cite[Corollary 3.2.5]{BCO03}, then this principal orbit is either a point or $\C H^n$ (see for example~\cite{ADS04}), contradiction.
 Therefore $\Sigma$ is totally real. \end{proof}

+Finally, we prove a general result that will help us to decide when two actions are orbit equivalent. \begin{lemma} Let $H\subset\tilde{H}$ be connected groups of isometries of a complete connected Riemannian manifold $M$ acting properly on $M$.
+Assume the following conditions are satisfied: \begin{enumerate}[{\rm (i)}] \item There exists $o\in M$ such that $H\cdot o=\tilde{H}\cdot o$. \item The principal orbits of the slice representation of $H$ at $o$ are orbits of the slice representation of $\tilde{H}$ at $o$. \end{enumerate} Then $H$ and $\tilde{H}$ act on $M$ with the same orbits. \end{lemma} \begin{proof} For any regular vector $\xi\in \nu_o(H\cdot o)=\nu_o(\tilde{H}\cdot o)$ of the slice representation of $H$ at $o$, the codimension of an orbit of $H$ (resp.\ of $\tilde{H}$) through $\exp_o(\xi)$ coincides with the codimension of the orbit of the slice representation of $H$ (resp.\ of $\tilde{H}$) through $\xi$.
+Since the orbits of $H$ are contained in the orbits of $\tilde{H}$, we have that the principal orbits of the $H$-action on $M$ are also orbits of the $\tilde{H}$-action on $M$.